Table of Contents

 How to Do This:

-More About Redirects, block access to specific directories, and enhance website security.
+The .htaccess file is a configuration file used by web servers, including Apache, to control and manipulate the processing of web requests.
+It allows users to override default server settings, set up redirects, block access to specific directories, and enhance website security.
 Below, we’ll outline the most common action users can take with this file to protect their WordPress website.

 The .htaccess file allows users to set up rules and directives that affect how the server handles requests, including access control and URL rewriting.